 Springboard’s volunteers are the backbone of our work.
 Bringing their unique skill sets to New Zealand school leaders creates connections and learning that are difficult to find elsewhere – and for the volunteers themselves, it means a special opportunity to give back.

 For the Department of Conservation’s Carolyn Smith, this sense of giving back to schools was at the heart of her decision to work with us.

 “I’ve always volunteered in some form.
 Our communities are run and defined by how much we participate in them, and schools are at the heart of that.
 It makes for a pretty cool opportunity!”

 Carolyn is a self-proclaimed “strategy geek” and was thrilled to be able to apply that expertise in a volunteer setting.

 “Springboard means I can align my volunteering with something I already love to do– strategic thinking and planning.
 It’s a different skill to some of the volunteering opportunities you see on offer, which is fantastic.”

 Since 2017, Carolyn has volunteered in a number of Springboard roles.
 She initially came on board as a Capacity Partner, to work directly with a principal on their strategic plan.
-That role reshaped into becoming a facilitator for our High Performing Leaders Programme for two years in a row.
+That role reshaped into becoming a facilitator for our Springboard Coaching for Leadership programme for two years in a row.

 Now, she is in a coaching role for our newest offering, the Strategic Leadership for Rural Teaching Principals programme.